Beau woke up in a bad mood and was very uncooperative: Morning Prayers - check

 Then, clipping and clipping and clipping the seams....

 One washing to start the ragging process and here we go!!
 I really liked the way it turned out.
 I have another project I'm starting soon.
 As soon as the supplies arrive, I'll tell you about it.
 But I am certainly going to make another rag quilt after that.
+The end!

 Oh, and in case you were wondering, the quilt worked it's magic right away....